SudhenduP/port_checker/readme.md

 Please only use it if you want to change the script.
 The .exe is a standalone executable.

 ## Usage

+1. Download the tools folders.

+2. Open command prompt.

+3. Navigate to downloaded folder.

+4. Run the below command:

 ```exe
 port_checker.exe